-- \$0 each day for days 1-20 - \$25 each day for days 21 and beyond
+- \$0 each day for days 1-20 - \$25\ each day for days 21 and beyond

-The amounts you pay will not count toward your maximum out-of-pocket amount.
+\The amounts you pay will not count toward your maximum out-of-pocket amount.

-A "benefit period" starts the day you go into a SNF.
-It ends when you go for 60 days in a row without skilled nursing care.
-If you go into a SNF after one benefit period has ended, a new benefit period begins.
+A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
+The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.